aws-samples/swift-chat/README.md

 ### Build for iOS

-also open a new terminal, for the first time you need to install the native dependencies by execute `cd ios && pod install && cd ..`, then execute the follow command:
+also open a new terminal.
+For the first time you need to install the native dependencies by execute `cd ios && pod install && cd ..`, then execute the follow command:

 ```bash